fasenderos/viewability.js/README.md

 # Viewability.js

-Viewability.js is a lightweight JavaScript library that tracks the visibility of a DOM element within the viewport using the IntersectionObserver API.
-It allows developers to measure how much of an element is visible and for how long, making it useful for ad tracking, analytics, and user engagement monitoring.
+**Viewability.js** is a lightweight, dependency-free JavaScript library that tracks the visibility and viewability of a DOM element within the viewport using the `IntersectionObserver` and `MutationObserver` API.
+It allows developers to measure how much of an element is viewable and for how long, making it useful for ad tracking, analytics, and user engagement monitoring.

 By default, the library follows the **IAB Standard** for viewability measurement (50% visibility for at least 1 second), but these values can be fully customized to fit specific needs.